muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m77T40)
+- Change: TTS conversion: conversion of older TTS engine to Edge AI TTS.
+This will replace the old legacy TTS action, and also change any PlaySound actions that use the old engine to the new Edge AI system.
+The conversion saves to a new profile.
+This will automate changing to the high quality voices.
+The conversion will retain male/female voicing based on the SAPI names.
+- Change: TTS Action (legacy): add speaker name to XML
+- Fix: TTS API: provide suitable voice defaults for all TTS modes
+- Fix: TTS API: incorrect volume could generate audio with zero volume to be generated (causing no sound output).

+Note: due to this change you may need to clear your managed audio file cache to force GEX to regen the audio.

 ### (m77T39)
 - Change: UI: do not include full device name for inputs (these appeared recently due to the change in API)
 - Fix: TTS API: for legacy TTS, use a default voice if the selected voice no longer exists.